 Minnie So, you've made the fantastic decision to adopt a greyhound.
 Congratulations!
 It's truly an amazing thing you're doing - you're saving a life.
 Never forget that.
 But WHOA!
 Slow down there, hound lover!
 There are some things you'll need before greyhound adoption.
 I totally understand the excitement.
 Someone has already matched you with a grey.
 You'll imagine it lounging around on the couch.
 Roaching outside in…

 Greyhound adoption is not only an amazing thing to do – it’s vital.

 Did you know an estimated 18,000 greyhounds are killed every year?

-Sadly, this figure relates to Australia alone – worldwide the problem is much bigger.
-Up to 10,000 greyhound puppies are born each year in Australia, all in the hope of producing a winner.
+Sadly, this figure relates to Australia alone – the problem is much bigger worldwide.
+Up to 10,000 greyhound puppies are born each year in Australia, all in the hope of the trainer producing a winner.
 Which is why greyhound adoption is so important.

-Many people see greyhounds outdoors wearing muzzles and presume they are an aggressive breed.
+Many people see greyhounds wearing muzzles outdoors and presume they are an aggressive breed.
 There is nothing farther from the truth.
-Greyhounds are extremely loving and calm dogs and make wonderful family pets.
+Greyhounds are extremely loving, calm dogs and make wonderful family pets.

 Greyhound Adoption Charities

 Greyhound adoption charities around the world rehome ex-racing and abandoned greyhounds.
 Both of my greyhounds were adopted through one of these charities – the Greyhound Adoption Program (GAP QLD).
 GAP does an amazing job matching owners needs and lifestyle with just the right dog for them.